Huffon/factsumm/README.md

 ('Superman', 'per:origin', 'American')

 DIFF Facts
-('Marvel Comics', 'org:country_of_headquarters', 'American') ('Superman', 'per:employee_of', 'Marvel Comics') ('American', 'per:employee_of', 'Marvel Comics')
+('American', 'per:employee_of', 'Marvel Comics') ('Superman', 'per:employee_of', 'Marvel Comics')

-Fact Score: 0.4
+Fact Score: 0.5

 Answers based on SOURCE (Questions are generated from Summary) [Q] What is the name of the fictional superhero that first appeared in comic books?
-[Ent] Superman  [Pred] Superman [Q] In what country did Superman first appear?
-[Ent] American  [Pred] American [Q] What company published the first Superman comic book?
-[Ent] Marvel Comics     [Pred] DC Comics [Q] Who created the character?
-[Ent] Jerry Siegel      [Pred] Jerry Siegel and artist Joe Shuster [Q] Who created the character?
-[Ent] Joe Shuster       [Pred] Jerry Siegel and artist Joe Shuster [Q] What superhero has been adapted to a number of other media?
-[Ent] Superman  [Pred] Superman
+[Pred] Superman [Q] In what country did Superman first appear?
+[Pred] American [Q] What company published the first Superman comic book?
+[Pred] DC Comics [Q] Who created the character?
+[Pred] Jerry Siegel and artist Joe Shuster [Q] Who created the character?
+[Pred] Jerry Siegel and artist Joe Shuster [Q] What superhero has been adapted to a number of other media?
+[Pred] Superman

 Answers based on SUMMARY (Questions are generated from Summary) [Q] What is the name of the fictional superhero that first appeared in comic books?
-[Ent] Superman  [Pred] Superman [Q] In what country did Superman first appear?
-[Ent] American  [Pred] American [Q] What company published the first Superman comic book?
-[Ent] Marvel Comics     [Pred] Marvel Comics [Q] Who created the character?
-[Ent] Jerry Siegel      [Pred] Jerry Siegel and artist Joe Shuster [Q] Who created the character?
-[Ent] Joe Shuster       [Pred] Jerry Siegel and artist Joe Shuster [Q] What superhero has been adapted to a number of other media?
-[Ent] Superman  [Pred] Superman
+[Pred] Superman [Q] In what country did Superman first appear?
+[Pred] American [Q] What company published the first Superman comic book?
+[Pred] Marvel Comics [Q] Who created the character?
+[Pred] Jerry Siegel and artist Joe Shuster [Q] Who created the character?
+[Pred] Jerry Siegel and artist Joe Shuster [Q] What superhero has been adapted to a number of other media?
+[Pred] Superman

 QAGS Score: 0.9166666666666666

 SOURCE Triples
-('they', 'closely resemble', 'standard set')
-('He', 'was', 'best selling character')
-('He', 'was', 'best selling character in comic books up until 1980s') ('He', 'was', 'superhero character in comic books up until 1980s') ('Superman', 'is fictional superhero', 'appeared in books published by DC Comics') ('he', 'established', 'its conventions')
-...
+('Superman', 'is fictional superhero', 'appeared in comic books') ('Superman', 'is fictional superhero', 'first appeared in American comic books') ('Superman', 'is fictional superhero', 'first appeared in American books published') ('Superman', 'is fictional superhero', 'appeared in American comic books published') ('character', 'was created by', 'writer Jerry Siegel') ...

 SUMMARY Triples
-('Superman', 'is fictional superhero', 'first appeared in American books published by Marvel Comics') ('Superman', 'is fictional superhero', 'first appeared in American comic books published by Marvel Comics') ('He', 'established', 'its conventions')
-('Superman', 'is fictional superhero', 'first appeared in American books') ('Superman', 'is fictional superhero', 'first appeared in American comic books published') ...
+('Superman', 'is fictional superhero', 'appeared in comic books') ('Superman', 'is fictional superhero', 'first appeared in American comic books') ('Superman', 'is fictional superhero', 'first appeared in American books published') ('Superman', 'is fictional superhero', 'appeared in American comic books published') ('character', 'was created by', 'writer Jerry Siegel') ...

-Triple Score: 0.6774193548387096
+Triple Score: 0.7241379310344828

 Avg.
 ROUGE-1: 0.34586498627159923
 Avg.
 ROUGE-2: 0.24065908743388897